carldowns/ledex/README.md

-ledex
+LEDEX
 =====

 LED Exchange

-This project is an experiment in creating an exchange marketplace for component-based LED solutions.
+    This project is an experiment in creating a marketplace designed to bring buyers and manufacturers of LED solutions together.